trmittal24/swaad/_pages/about.md

 <div class="col-md-8 pr-5">

 <p>
-Always confused why your dishes never come out perfect even though you follow the "Recipe" perfectly?
+Always confused why your dishes never come out perfect even though you follow the "Recipe" perfectly? <br> <br>

-Fed up and looking for something better to impress your friends and family?
+Fed up and looking for something better to impress your friends and family? <br>

-Come on, let me help you please.
+Come on, let me help you please. <br> <br>

-Most of the recipes online give you the ingredients and steps but fail to tell you why they are important, which steps you can get away without affecting your dish, while which are the ones absolutely essential for your dish to end up similar to expectations.
+Most of the recipes online give you the ingredients and steps but fail to tell you why they are important, which steps you can get away without affecting your dish, while which are the ones absolutely essential for your dish to end up similar to expectations. <br> <br>

 This blog is intended to equip you better in the kitchen with new knowledge about the basic ingredients, processes and techniques to help you experiment successfully and own your dish.
-I will also provide you with some recipes keeping in mind they are not too specific and provide you the freedom to try your own version!
+I will also provide you with some recipes keeping in mind they are not too specific and provide you the freedom to try your own version! <br> <br>

-Please show some love, give feedback: good or bad and let's get cooking!
+Please show some love, give feedback: good or bad and let's get cooking! <br> <br>
 </p>